Most of Cleveleys seafront is of a fairly new construction. It’s a modern and attractive design in a stepped promenade that’s also very user friendly.

 The video clip below is taken on the promenade at the top of Victoria Road West

-Design of Cleveleys New Promenade
+Design of Cleveleys Stepped Promenade

 Public Art Trail

-There’s a public art trail on Cleveleys promenade.
+When you visit, enjoy the public art trail on Cleveleys promenade.
 It brings the story of the Sea Swallow to life with giant pieces including Mary’s Shell, an Ogre, and his giant paddle.

-Sea Defence Works – A New Promenade Providing Protection from Tidal Flooding
+A New Promenade Providing Protection from Tidal Flooding

-New Promenade – Phase One
+New Stepped Promenade – Phase One

 The split level promenade is the next line of defence.
-Waves that do reach the top of the steps In poor weather flood across the lower level of the promenade, and all the while their energy is reducing further.
+Waves that do reach the top of the steps in poor weather flood across the lower level of the promenade.
+All the while they lose their energy, reducing the risk of overtopping.

 New Promenade – Phase Two